Echoes13/Project-Mendelssohn-VN/README.md

 # Project-Mendelssohn-VN

-Our first visual novel project
+Our first visual novel project.
+It will be great!

+Current goal:
+Pre-demo